panningn/setup-vpc/README.md

 ## VPC "Remote" Module

 This Terraform module provisions an AWS VPC.
-A new VPC is created, creates and assigns a number of specification to the VPC including:
+A new VPC is created, creates and assigns a number of specifications to the VPC including:
 * Enables DNS services for the VPC
 * Creates the CIDR block that will be assigned for the VPC
 * Creates a Public Route Table and assigns the IGW to the RT